 - M.S.
 Computer Science, UC San Diego, 2022

-- (current) PhD Computer Science, ENS Paris-Saclay, projected completion in February 2026
+- (current) PhD Computer Science, ENS Paris-Saclay, projected completion in March 2026

 Community service